-Due to the every changing medicare rules, I don't know if this is still true.
+Due to changing medicare rules, I don’t know if this is still true.

 You must like dysphagia to work in subacute care.
-I enjoy working with patients who are suffering from dysphagia.
 The ability to chew and swallow food safely in necessary for life, obviously.
 However, eating brings comfort, opportunities for socialization, and a better quality of life.
 Therefore, I find this work very rewarding.

 3. Continuum of care

-In speech therapy in subacute settings, patients may be permanent residents or at least staying a few weeks.
-This extending period of time allows a speech therapist to see patients daily, create functional goals, and actually work on them!
-In hospitals, patients may be discharged before much therapy happens.
+In subacute settings, patients may be permanent residents or at least staying a few weeks.
+This allows a speech therapist to see patients daily, create functional goals, and actually work on them!
+In hospitals, patients are discharged very quickly.
 Therefore, this continuum of care if nice.
-There is less worry about no-shows or insurance not approving sessions as well.
+There is less worry about no-shows or insurance not approving sessions too.